Aims

 Powerful knowledge – We draw on the most important, advanced and influential knowledge in each subject discipline, resulting in a curriculum which holds its own alongside the best schools in the country, and prepares for entrance to the best universities.

-Domain-centric skills – We explicitly teach specific skills in each subject discipline, so that pupils can apply their knowledge to processes and tasks with increasing automaticity and expertise.
+Domain-centric skills – We explicitly teach specific skills in each subject discipline, so that students can apply their knowledge to processes and tasks with increasing automaticity and expertise.

-Sequential & coherent planning – Our curriculum is informed by university study and expertise, with an incremental, orderly and progressive approach to learning which ideally prepares our pupils for later life.
+Sequential & coherent planning – Our curriculum is informed by university study and expertise, with an incremental, orderly and progressive approach to learning which ideally prepares our students for later life.

 Homework